 Safe Havens: Vessels (including SOLAS convention, regulated and unregulated vessels) may use safe havens for protection from storms, etc. for extended periods of time.
 These geographical areas could be considered for protection at national level (within 1530-1544 MHz band).

-Other non-safety communications outside GMDSS;;
+Other [communications outside GMDSS not covered by proportionate measures, could benefit from those measures in 1530-1544 MHz and consequently in above frequencies (protection in 1544-1559MHz)] :

-General communications: Vessels may use satellite services for general purpose data communications because terrestrial maritime data services are unreliable, limited in capacity, geographically limited, or complex to operate effectively for an international vessel.
+General communications: Vessels may use satellite services for general purpose data communications because terrestrial maritime data services are unreliable, limited in capacity, geographically limited, or complex to operate effectively for an international vessel;

-IMO conventions covering maritime issues includingsecurity, pollution and environmental protection, prevention of unnecessary delays in maritime traffic, and co-operation between Governments require communication of information for implementation.
+IMO conventions covering maritime issues including, security, pollution and environmental protection, prevention of unnecessary delays in maritime traffic, and co-operation between Governments require communication of information for implementation;

-Future needs: Maritime developments, such as remotely controlled shipping are likely to need high capacity and high availability communications to achieve greater efficiencies and may provide the stimulus for installation of new communications equipment.
+Future needs: Maritime developments, such as remotely controlled shipping are likely to need high capacity and high availability communications to achieve greater efficiencies and may provide the stimulus for installation of new communications equipment;

-Long Range Identification and Tracking (LRIT) is mandatory under SOLAS V/19-1 and performed by satellite communications.
-IMO guidance is that only the vessel flag state can issue instructions for switching off tracking transmissions, normally only when the vessel is out of service for an extended period and currently uses MSS systems in the L band.
+Long Range Identification and Tracking (LRIT) is mandatory under SOLAS V/19-1 [8] and performed by satellite communications.
+IMO guidance [23] is that only the vessel flag state can issue instructions for switching off tracking transmissions, normally only when the vessel is out of service for an extended period and currently uses MSS systems in the L-band;

 Ship Security Alerting System (SSAS) is a covert system for reporting to a competent authority that the vessel security has been compromised.
-It is a mandatory requirement for convention vessels on international voyages and currently uses MSS systems in the L band.
-This application could be provided by other communication means (HF, MF and VHF), where available.
+It is a mandatory requirement for convention vessels on international voyages and currently uses MSS systems in the L-band.
+This application could be provided by other communication means (HF, MF and VHF), where available;

-Vessel Monitoring Systems (VMS) equipment is type approved by the flag state and operates via Satcoms.
+Vessel Monitoring Systems (VMS) equipment is type approved by the flag state and operates via Satcom.
 The exact reporting requirements are determined by the flag-state rules, from before getting underway when leaving port until tied up again in port on return, and in some cases, continuously while in port.
 Some national maritime authorities mandate the use of satellite-systems operating in the band 1530-1544 MHz.

 Examples of PFD limits

 The pfd limits calculated in this annex are based on an assumed MES antenna gain (GMESGMES)GMES) of 3 dBi.
-Examples of PFD limits based on regulation outside CEPT

-The PFD limits in this section are based on measurements of MSS terminals conducted by FCC.
-FCC document FCC 05-30, paragraph 63 based on CDMA-2000 instead of OFDM considered −52 dBm for 1-2 MHz frequency separation; −50 dBm would provide better protection for a larger frequency separation for the case of CEPT.
-It should be noted that Inmarsat-C and Inmarsat aeronautical terminals are not included in this test.

-Table 10: PFD limits on MFCN BS transmitting a single channel
+which is and however is used in the tables in this section which lessconsidered in this .. werethese measurements